MicrosoftDocs/win32/desktop-src/Midl/generating-a-proxy-dll-and-a-type-library-from-a-single-idl-file-2.md

 title: Generating a Proxy DLL and a Type Library from a Single IDL File
 description: You can use a single IDL file to generate both the proxy stubs and header files for marshaling code, and a type library. ms.assetid: faa647ac-765a-45bd-8193-b6ea90d064ff
+keywords:
-keywords: ["Microsoft Interface Definition Language MIDL , tasks, generating a proxy DLL and a type library"]
+- Microsoft Interface Definition Language MIDL , tasks, generating a proxy DLL and a type library ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Generating a Proxy DLL and a Type Library from a Single IDL File